eitansela/distributed_tensorflow_mask_rcnn/README.md

 In SageMaker console, open  the Juypter Lab notebook server you created in the previous step.
 In this Juypter Lab instance, there are three Jupyter notebooks for training Mask R-CNN.
 All three notebooks use [SageMaker TensorFlow Estimator](https://sagemaker.readthedocs.io/en/stable/frameworks/tensorflow/sagemaker.tensorflow.html) in Script Mode, whereby we can keep the SageMaker entry point script outside the Docker container, and pass it as a parameter to SageMaker TensorFlow Estimator.
 The SageMaker TensorFlow Estimator also allows us to specify the ```distribution``` type, which means we don't have to write code in the entry point script for managing SageMaker distributed training, which greatly simplifies the entry point script.

-The three SageMaker Script Mode notebooks for training Mask R-CNN are listed below:
+The four SageMaker Script Mode notebooks for training Mask R-CNN are listed below:

 - Mask R-CNN notebook that uses S3 bucket as data source: [```mask-rcnn-scriptmode-s3.ipynb```](mask-rcnn-scriptmode-s3.ipynb)
+- Mask R-CNN notebook that uses S3 bucket with FastFile mode as data source: [```mask-rcnn-scriptmode-s3-ffm.ipynb```](mask-rcnn-scriptmode-s3.ipynb)
 - Mask R-CNN notebook that uses EFS file-system as data source: [```mask-rcnn-scriptmode-efs.ipynb```](mask-rcnn-scriptmode-efs.ipynb)
 - Mask R-CNN notebook that uses FSx Lustre file-system as data source: [```mask-rcnn-scriptmode-fsx.ipynb```](mask-rcnn-scriptmode-fsx.ipynb)